Warren E. Hearnes: Legacy

 In 1972, the Hearnes Center on the University of Missouri campus in Columbia, Missouri, was named in honor of the outgoing governor.

 In 2005, Warren and Betty Hearnes were awarded the Edwin P. Hubble Medal of Initiative during the Charleston Dogwood-Azalea Festival.
 The medal was presented by a delegation of citizens from Marshfield, Missouri.
 The medal is the city of Marshfield's highest honor and is named for a native son.

 In the 2008 Democratic Party presidential primaries Hearnes endorsed the campaign of Hillary Clinton for the Democratic presidential nomination.

 In 2010, a bust of Hearnes sculpted by Sabra Tull Meyer was dedicated outside the Mississippi County Courthouse in Charleston, Missouri.
 Later that year he was also inducted into the Hall of Famous Missourians; his bronze bust is displayed in the state capitol.

 In December 2016, Highway 249 near Missouri Southern State University between the I-44 and 49 interchange and East Zora became known as the Governor Warren E. Hearnes Memorial Highway.

 Death

 Hearnes died August 16, 2009.
-He is buried in IOOF Cemetery in Charleston, Missouri, along with his daughter, Lynn Cooper Hearnes, who was killed in an auto accident on December 31, 2009, only a few months after the death of her father.
+He is buried in IOOF Cemetery in Charleston, Missouri, along with his wife who died in 2023.
+He is also buried with his daughter, Lynn Cooper Hearnes, who was killed in an auto accident on December 31, 2009, only a few months after the death of her father.